kruesemann/labyrinth/IDEAS.md

 ## Objects

+* place coins in reasonable locations

-* place objects in reasonable locations
+* place health items in reasonable locations

 ## Secrets

 * place shrines in reasonable locations
+    * shrines light up when you are near
+    * the colors represent the forms you can change into

 * place will-o'-the-wisps in reasonable locations
+    * wisps can be collected for points or items

 * place secret rooms and secret switches in reasonable locations